dilipsundarraj1/Java-Course-Training/java-io-exception/README.md

     public static void main(String[] args) {

-        String s = null;
+        int a = 10;

-        System.out.println(s.length()); // exception happens and disrupts the flow of the program and none of the below this does not get executed.
+        System.out.println(a/0); // exception happens and disrupts the flow of the program and none of the below this does not get executed.

-        System.out.println("Length is calculated");
+        System.out.println("Division is calculated");
     }
 }